AllanLu/ECE4220Final/README.md

 Final_WS is Lab6_client_WS used in class

+isr.c is to test the board whether the button is good(I found a broken board on Monday)

+## About circuit ##

-About circuit(if you see this message, please upload the photo you take)
+(if you see this message, please upload the photo you take)

 R